 On a related note, according to Useful plants of the world [RA2-J54], in 1935 Japan was the world's largest producer of pyrethrum, which are used as a raw material for mosquito coils, and 90% of them were exported, making them an important export item.
 However, they are now rare in Japan and “Kenya is the world's largest producer.”
 Japanese mosquito coils may be made of African pyrethrum.

 Mosquito nets have also traditionally been used in Japan and other countries.
 They are attracting attention as a measure against mosquitoes in Africa.
 Currently, Japanese companies are building factories in Tanzania to carry out local production and other promotional activities.
-A photo of such mosquito nets appeared in an article titled Players Nihon no Bochu Kaya de Malaria Bokumetsu wo (PLAYERS 日本の防虫蚊帳でマラリア撲滅を: PLAYERS Japanese Anti-Malaria Mosquito Nets) [PDF 1.14MB] in the February 2009 issue of JICA's World [Z71-W855]External Link Bottom.
+A photo of such mosquito nets appeared in an article titled Players Nihon no Bochu Kaya de Malaria Bokumetsu wo (PLAYERS 日本の防虫蚊帳でマラリア撲滅を: PLAYERS Japanese Anti-Malaria Mosquito Nets) [PDF 1.14MB] in the February 2009 issue of JICA's World [Z71-W855].

 According to the article “Wagakuni ODA no Kadai – Asia oyobi Africa ni taisuru Enjo wo chusin toshite” (我が国ODAの課題―アジア及びアフリカに対する援助を中心として―: Issues of Japan's ODA -With a focus on aid to Asia and Africa-) in the December 2008 issue of the NDL’s Reference (『レファレンス』) [Z22-554], the production of mosquito nets “increased from 30 million in 2004 to 95 million in 2007" and "the use of mosquito nets has more than tripled since around 2000.”